st63jun/pebbles-citlunch/README.md

-# citlunch - CIT lunch menu API wrapper for Ruby
+# pebbles-citlunch - CIT lunch menu API wrapper for Ruby

 Gets menus of Chiba Institute of Technology's student cafeteria from the CIT Lunch API.